danwerner21/UniFLEX/README.md

 an UniFLEX  compatible hardware/software project on Eurocards

 Some of us know it, your first love remains forever.
 In the early 80's I came involved with 6809 UniFLEX from T.S.C.
-Because the SWTPC hardware was not suitable for 24-7 I got to design an Eurocard based system that was influenced for a part on the SWTPC design but had some additions, kernel bug fixes, extra kernel drivers and kernel extensions. (i.e. named pipes)
+Because the SWTPC hardware was not suitable for 24-7 I got to design an Eurocard based system (CS System) that was influenced for a part on the SWTPC design but had some additions, kernel bug fixes, extra kernel drivers and kernel extensions. (i.e. named pipes)

 The resulting hardware has run UniFLEX for many years without failure, that is the hardware never failed but the 5 1/4 Winchester disks did, they barely reached one year with 24-7 operation.
 In that time the SASI interface was used but now we have/had IDE/PATA and SATA.

 Some months ago it started itching and I started to re-design the CPU board as the first one.
 The original one had a DATRAM that would allow to re-map memory for processes in 4K blocks, but the DATRAM could only hold one process map.
 Context switching was